 Remember, you can be an excellent, loving, and actively involved parent and have a spinal cord injury!

-Yes, People Like Me Can Have Babies – by Karen Hodge, Today’s Parent.
+Yes, People Like Me Can Have Babies – Karen Hodge, Today’s Parent.

-18 Things I Wish I Knew Before I Got Pregnant – by Karen Hodge, SCI BC blog.
+18 Things I Wish I Knew Before I Got Pregnant – Karen Hodge, SCI BC blog.

-Training Children from a Wheelchair – blog post by Alicia Reagan.
+Training Children from a Wheelchair – Alicia Reagan, blog post.

-Wheelchair Accessible Tips and Tricks I Learned as a First-Time Parent – by Stephanie Arrache, New Mobility.
+Wheelchair Accessible Tips and Tricks I Learned as a First-Time Parent – Stephanie Arrache, New Mobility.

-Rethinking Fatherhood: Lessons from Canada’s First Paraplegic Ironman – by Mark Mann, Today’s Parent.
+Rethinking Fatherhood: Lessons from Canada’s First Paraplegic Ironman – Mark Mann, Today’s Parent.

-What Life is Like for Parents with a Disability – by Lisa Bendall, Today’s Parent.
+What Life is Like for Parents with a Disability – Lisa Bendall, Today’s Parent.

-Two Wheelchairs and a Baby – by Anna Sale (article & podcast)
+Two Wheelchairs and a Baby – Anna Sale, article & podcast.

-Baby Raising: The First Four Months – by Sam of the Wheel Love blog.
+Baby Raising: The First Four Months – Sam, Wheel Love blog.

-Parenting from a Wheelchair: Explaining Disability to our Kids – by Teal Sherer, New mobility
+Parenting from a Wheelchair: Explaining Disability to our Kids – Teal Sherer, New Mobility.

 Peer Support for Parents with SCI/Disabilities

-Parent Empowerment Network – A free email service for parents with disabilities of all kinds and spouses of individuals with disabilities.
+Parent Empowerment Network – Free email service for parents with disabilities and spouses of individuals with disabilities.

-Wheelchair Mommy Mommy Group – This Facebook group is for mothers who are wheelchair users and parenting children.
+Wheelchair Mommy Mommy Group – Facebook group for mothers who are wheelchair users and parenting children.
 Discussion topics include adaptive equipment, common complications, problem-solving, and fertility questions.
-Find the group on Facebook and request to be added, or message Priscilla Hedlin through her website, Wheelchair Mommy, to be added to the group.
+Find the group on Facebook and request to be added, or message Priscilla Hedlin through her website, Wheelchair Mommy, to be added.

-Wheel Mommies – A Facebook group with 400+ mothers with SCI and related disabilities who are pregnant and parenting.
-Request membership from the group owner on Facebook.
+Wheel Mommies – Facebook group with 400+ mothers with SCI and related disabilities who are pregnant and parenting.
+Request membership on Facebook.
 Common topics of discussion include sexual activity, adaptive equipment, obstacles, dealing with SCI complications, and helpful services and support.
-(This group is unmoderated and very active, with frank and open discussion of adult topics – not for the faint of heart!)
+(Group is unmoderated and very active, with frank and open discussion of adult topics – not for the faint of heart!)

-DisabledParents.net – This group has been providing information, support, and resources to parents with disabilities since 1996.
+DisabledParents.net – Group has been providing information, support, and resources to parents with disabilities since 1996.
 The website’s primary goal is to give parents an opportunity to share ideas and learn from each other.
-Much of the information on this site comes straight from parents with disabilities who are living their lives and successfully raising their children.
+Much of the information on this site comes straight from parents with disabilities who are living their lives and raising children.

-SCI Parenting – Tips & resources website by and for parents with SCI by the Swedish spinal cord organization Spinalis.
-Parents with SCI can read or submit tips about their strategies and adaptations for parenting with SCI, including pictures and video.
+SCI Parenting – Tip and resource website by and for parents with SCI, by Swedish organization Spinalis.
+Parents with SCI can read or submit tips about strategies and adaptations for parenting with SCI, including pictures and video.
 English & Swedish.

-Disabled Parenting Project – Leverages technology in order to create opportunities for parents and prospective parents with disabilities to connect and interact, and serve as an information clearinghouse for relevant information about adaptive parenting.
+Disabled Parenting Project – Leverages technology to create opportunities for current and prospective parents with disabilities to connect and interact, and serve as an information clearinghouse for relevant information about adaptive parenting.